 (1) In this Part —

-“network operator” means a supply authority and any person lawfully operating transmission or distribution works, and service apparatus.
+network operator means a supply authority and any person lawfully operating transmission or distribution works, and service apparatus.

 (2) To avoid doubt, it is declared that the word “network” does include service apparatus, but does not include a line, pole, switch, transformer, or apparatus on or part of premises to which electricity is supplied by a network operator that is situated beyond the point at which electricity is so supplied to the premises.